What causes Foot Pain?

 Foot Pain Treatment

-There are a number of treatment options available for foot pain; such as medication, foot orthotics (arch supports), FMT (Foot mobilisation Technique), appropriate strength and conditioning of the foot, ankle, leg and pelvis, acupuncture, injection therapy and shock wave therapy.
+There are a number of treatment options available for foot pain; such as medication, foot orthotics (arch supports), Foot mobilisation), appropriate strength and conditioning of the foot, ankle, leg and pelvis, acupuncture, injection therapy and shock wave therapy.

 Accurate biomechanical assessment is essential in order to diagnose and treat foot pain.
 On occasion further imaging, such as an X-ray or an MRI scan is required to diagnose the foot injury when clinical biomechanical assessment is not sufficient, however a good clinician will be able to advise on this at the biomechanical assessment.